What Are the Oklahoma Bankruptcy Exemptions?

 Oklahoma’s Motor Vehicle Exemption

-The tools of the trade exemption generally covers $10,000 total value of implements necessary for working farmland that also serves as your homestead.
+The tools of the trade exemption generally covers $10,000 of any implements necessary for working farmland that also serves as your homestead.
 Tools of the trade exemptions generally cover any equipment required to carry out your business or profession.

 Source: Oklahoma Statutes §31-1(A)(5), 31-1(C)